suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Create a new branch

-This creates a new branch using the current branch/commit as the starting point
+This creates a new branch using the current branch/commit as the starting point.

 ```shell
 git checkout -b newBranchName